-In this presentation filmed during Agile 2008, Craig Smith and Paul King present what happens when one tries to be super Agile.
-Practically, they employed most currently used Agile practices on several projects, then they experimented with new ideas leading them to better results, increased productivity and quality.
+Craig Smith and Paul King present their experiments with new Agile ideas leading them to better results, increased productivity and quality.

-In this presentation filmed during Agile 2008, Wes Williams and Mike Stout share their recent experience with a large distributed team, the planning hurdles they encountered and how they passed them, and their recommendation: avoid large distributed teams.
+Williams and Stout share their recent experience with a large distributed team, the planning hurdles they encountered and how they passed them, and their recommendation: avoid large distributed teams.

-In this presentation filmed during Agile 2008, Michael Mah analyzes the development process in 5 companies: 2 Agile (one of them BMC) and 3 classic.
+Michael Mah analyzes the development process in 5 companies: 2 Agile (one of them BMC) and 3 classic.
 He presents the factors which contributed to the success of BMC's Agile adoption.

-In this presentation filmed during Agile 2008, Scott Dillman talks about transforming developers into software craftsmen, people responsible for their work, continuously learning, taking pride in doing qualitative work, sharing knowledge and respecting professional standards.
+Scott talks about software craftsmanship represented by people responsible for their work, continuously learning, taking pride in their work, sharing knowledge and respecting professional standards.

 In this presentation filmed during Agile 2008, Mitch Lacey talks about a real life project that was on the verge of being successful, but was deemed as unsuccessful by the customer.

-Choosing the right features can make the difference between the success and failure of a software product.
-Mike Cohn presented 'Prioritizing your Project Backlog' at Agile 2008 on how a project backlog.
+Choosing the right features can make the difference between success and failure.
+Mike Cohn presented 'Prioritizing your Project Backlog' on how to organize/prioritize a project backlog.

 Scott Ambler talks about actual data resulting from surveys made during 2006-2008, showing how Agile is perceived and implemented within organizations.

 Tim Mackinnon talks about the aspirations behind the Agile principles and practices, the desire to become efficient, to write quality code which does not end up being thrown away.

 Henrik Kniberg talks about 10 possible reasons to fail while doing Scrum and XP.
-Maybe the team does not have a definition of what Done means to them, or they don't know what their velocity is, or they don't hold retrospectives.
+Maybe the team does not have a definition of what Done means to them, or they don't know what their velocity is.

-In this presentation filmed during Agile 2008, Ron Jeffries and Chet Hendrickson derive Agile practices from the natural laws of software development.
-They don't just say "Be Agile!", but they explain why Agile practices make perfect sense in the software development world.
+Jeffries and Hendrickson derive Agile practices from the natural laws of software development.
+They don't just say "Be Agile!", but they explain why Agile practices make perfect sense.